- court-grade translator with ten-plus years of legalisation experience on staff for Mongolian

 - MFA + Mongolian embassy legalisation handled in-house

 The Mongolian treatment of a Thai Death Certificate is one of those quiet legal-translation specialisms where decades of precedent sit behind every line — and where improvisation by a non-specialist is instantly visible.
-From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: prices in baht, day-by-day calendars, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.
+From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, court-grade translator with ten-plus years of legalisation experience on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Mongolian mission in Bangkok, and the office that finally reads it abroad; the playbook below covers price, calendar, supporting copies, transliteration rules and the rejection patterns the Mongolian desk sees most often.

-Our Mongolian desk has handled thousands of Death Certificate cases for purposes ranging from re-marriage of surviving spouse, pension/insurance claims, estate settlement.
-Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Mongolian reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Death Certificate.
+Whether the file is needed for estate settlement, pension/insurance claims, re-marriage of surviving spouse, the Mongolian desk runs the same documented pipeline.
+Every file is registered under a case number, checked twice, and measured against the published requirements of the Department of Consular Affairs and the receiving authority.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Mongolian reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Death Certificate.

 Why a specialist Mongolian translator matters for Death Certificate